How you treat your employees is how you treat your customers.

 Wait, didn’t we already do that?

 If you created a title during the outline stage, great.
-I hope it helped you focus on the focus of your piece.
+We hope it helped you focus on the focus of your piece.

 The important thing to ask now is, does this title still work?